opencv/opencv/modules/contrib/doc/retina/index.rst

 Retina::run
 +++++++++++

-.. ocv:function:: void cv::Retina::run(const Mat & inputImage)
+.. ocv:function:: void Retina::run(const Mat & inputImage)

     Method which allows retina to be applied on an input image, after run, encapsulated retina module is ready to deliver its outputs using dedicated acccessors, see getParvo and getMagno methods

-    :param inputImage: the input cv::Mat image to be processed, can be gray level or BGR coded in any format (from 8bit to 16bits)
+    :param inputImage: the input Mat image to be processed, can be gray level or BGR coded in any format (from 8bit to 16bits)

 Retina::setColorSaturation
 ++++++++++++++++++++++++++

-.. ocv:function:: void cv::Retina::setColorSaturation(const bool saturateColors = true, const float colorSaturationValue = 4.0 )
+.. ocv:function:: void Retina::setColorSaturation(const bool saturateColors = true, const float colorSaturationValue = 4.0 )

     Activate color saturation as the final step of the color demultiplexing process -> this saturation is a sigmoide function applied to each channel of the demultiplexed image.